 This huge box is also an option for people who are looking for a higher quality way to store their cards.

 Several community members have recommended the “Moppe” box from IKEA.
 It’s a cheap $20 wooden box that allows for card storage.
+Here’s a tutorial for how to better use it for storage.

 Plain old plano or card boxes